 Auto-restart includes a circuit that monitors the conditions of a backup battery, the position of the LOCK switch of the turnkey console, and the configuration of the setup jumpers.
-When power returns after a power failure, this circuit can initiate an automatic restart by gaining control over selected I/O and memory control lines and directly manipulating the value of bit 15 on the memory bus.
+When power returns after a power failure, this circuit can initiate an automatic restart by gaining control over selected I/O and memory control lines.